Best AI agencies in 2026: what makes them different

 2. The white-label resellers

 White-label resellers package AI tools built by someone else, rebrand them, and sell access at a markup.
-This category represents a significant share of the "AI agency" market in 2026.
+This category is a significant share of the AI agency market in 2026.
 The tools they resell are often legitimate.
-The problem is the model: the agency has no deep knowledge of implementation, no ability to customise when the tool hits an edge case, and no ongoing engineering capacity to fix things that break.
+The problem is the model: the agency has no deep knowledge of implementation, no ability to customize when a tool hits an edge case, and no engineering capacity to fix what breaks.
 When the underlying tool changes its pricing or API, the reseller passes the cost on without warning.
 Clients describe the experience as paying for "23 separate software subscriptions, $4,100 per month for a 12-person company."
-White-label resellers are identifiable by a few signals: they cannot explain the architecture of what they are selling, their proposals include tool logos without integration detail, and every proposal looks structurally identical regardless of the client's actual problem.
+Resellers are identifiable by a few signals: they cannot explain the architecture of what they sell, their proposals list tool logos without integration detail, and every proposal looks structurally identical regardless of the client's actual problem.

 3. The big-consultancy AI practices